-Probationer/officer training.
-Amie Peplow - Manager Evidential Property and Archives Team (EPAT) and Sophie Law [Evidential Property Team Leader] met with Rob Chamberlain a Core Trainer from Learning and Development (L&D); Rob is in the process of amending and adapting the classroom based training input.
-The first COHORT of Officers will have an input from the EPAT on the 22nd November 2019.
-Amie Peplow arranging a meeting with Mark Bradshaw who runs the Tutors course.
+Update November 2019: Probationer/officer training Evidential Property and Archives Team (EPAT) manager and team leader met with a Core Trainer from Learning and Development (L&D).

+The trainer has now amended (1st draft) and adapted the classroom based training input.
+The first COHORT of Officers will have an input from EPAT on the 22nd November 2019.
+EPAT Manager meeting with Tutors course trainer.
 This is to ensure that an input around Evidential Property will be covered in the Tutors Course.

-L&D have created the first draft of the Evidential Property Training Website.
+L&D have created the second draft of the Evidential Property Training Website.
 This should be signed off and live by the end of October 2019.
+Currently progressing and on track to meet target date.